IndustrialCodeGuy/windows-wnf-registry-bloat-toolkit/README.md

 ## Confirmed recurrence findings

 Controlled post-cleanup testing on Windows Server 2019 RDS hosts has narrowed the recurrence mechanism substantially.

-On a reproducible affected host:
+To avoid the increasingly misleading shorthand **good/bad**, this documentation uses two stable labels for the principal systems discussed below:

+- **Originating host** — the original case-study server that reached approximately **256,746** members of the repeated family before targeted cleanup.
+It is now useful as a post-cleanup/reference host, but it is not globally WNF-silent; other users have continued to add target-family values.
+- **Reproduction host** — the former approximately **66,000-value comparison server** that now provides the clearest repeatable current reproduction of the printer-linked WNF allocation behavior.

+On the **reproduction host**:

 - Enabling RDP printer redirection caused new members of the exact 72-byte metadata-`0x011` target family to appear during login.
 - Disabling printer redirection stopped the observed per-login target-family growth.